How to Use

 What you can do

-Set points A and B to loop a segment, adjust playback speed when the player supports it, and open the Traditional Chinese or English pages using the header language link.
+Set start and end points to loop inside that span, adjust playback speed when the player supports it, and open the Traditional Chinese or English pages using the header language link.
 This site is static; playback is handled by the official YouTube IFrame Player.

 Who it is for